ibm-cloud-docs/cloud-object-storage/object-access.md

 ## Before you begin
 {: #object-access-before-you-begin}

-{{site.data.keyword.cos_full_notm}} stores data in a flat structure where one bucket can contain billions of distinctly-named objects.
+{{site.data.keyword.cos_full_notm}} stores data in a flat structure where one bucket can contain billions of distinctly named objects.
 A folder hierarchy can be simulated by using identical prefixes in related object names.
 Also, an object name can be referred to as an object key.
 Here is an example:

 ```text
 Bucket Name: MyBucket